 This isn't really a conclusion.
 It's just a beginning.
 Since the completion of the project, I have continued to think about how to make these ideas most useful for scientists and those who communicate on their behalf.
 I have been invited to reprise the workshop with PCR at Carnegie Mellon, and I am working to refine and improve both the workshop and method cards, in hopes of finding more opportunities to share this strategy with interested audiences.
 I see this process not as giving science communication practitioners a single perfect blueprint, but instead as providing the tools (and teaching how to use them!) that will allow them to draw their own blueprints for each challenge they face in their careers.

 This continues to be an ongoing endeavor.
 I welcome feedback and will likely update this page as I find ways to share, refine, and improve on this process.
-I've recently written a two-part article expanding on the strategy itself:

 I also presented this work in poster format, and at the midpoint of the project, I auditioned for the TEDxCMU student speaker competition with a 20 minute talk about my work up to that point.
 (I advanced through several rounds to be one of three finalists).
 Though I plan to update and extend this presentation to cover the rest of the project as it progressed into its current form, you can view the "first half of the story" here: